 How to Choose the Best Material?

-There are several insulation types that can be used in these projects, including batt or blanket, blown-in and spray.
-Each product will differ in performance according to R-value.
+Several insulation types can be used in these projects, including batt or blanket, blown-in, and spray.
+Each product will differ in performance, according to R-value.
 R-value is a measure of insulation’s ability to resist the transfer of heat.
 Higher R-values generally yield better results.
 ENERGY STAR, part of the U.S. Environmental Protection Agency, recommends home insulation R-values based on climate.

 For more ways to bundle up your home for winter and save energy, contact Banker Insulation at (602) 273-1261.
 Banker Insulation is a full-service insulation and energy conservation contractor.
 In business since 1977, we provide excellent services to residents and commercial clients throughout Arizona, Nevada, New Mexico, and Washington.